Season 2 – Story 11

 RT Review by Patrick Mulkern

-Much like the teenage castaway in its focus, this fleeting two-parter looks somewhat forlorn - marooned among such big-hitters as The Dalek Invasion of Earth, The Romans (A Funny Thing Happened on the Way from the Tardis) and The Web Planet (the story that put the ant into panto).
+Much like the teenage castaway in its focus, this fleeting two-parter looks somewhat forlorn – marooned among such big-hitters as The Dalek Invasion of Earth, The Romans (A Funny Thing Happened on the Way from the Tardis) and The Web Planet (the story that put the ant into panto).
 But I have to throw The Rescue a lifeline.
-It's the very first Hartnell story I watched so I've long had a soft spot for it, and I'd even go so far as to call it a neglected gem.
+It was the very first Hartnell story I watched, so I’ve long had a soft spot for it, and I’d even go so far as to call it a neglected gem.

 As well as introducing new companion Vicki – a job it does effectively – The Rescue gives the whole series a subtle reboot.
 For original viewers this was a new year (January 1965), and for the cast and crew it marked the start of the second production run.
 “Maybe we’re going to see a new side to the Doctor,” says Barbara.
 Indeed.
 The tone is lighter, the regulars look refreshed and there’s a palpable air of confidence.
 With David Whitaker writing as a freelancer and Dennis Spooner filling his shoes as story editor (uncredited on screen), you sense they know exactly where they’re going with the characters.

 In one of the loveliest Tardis scenes ever, Ian and Barbara are amazed to find the Doctor snoozing, having slept through a landing.
 “Oh, but Doctor the trembling’s stopped,” says Barbara.
 “Oh, my dear, I’m so glad you’re feeling better,” says the old man, patting her hands.
 “No, not me!
 The Ship.”
 All manner of bumbling and funny business ensues, before he absent-mindedly asks Susan to open the doors.
 Abruptly, the mood turns as it hits home – for him and the viewer – that his granddaughter has left for good.